la2050/archive/_projects/2016/la-audubon-urban-nature-explored.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  LA Audubon Urban Nature Explored connects people of all ages to outdoor experiences at parks, beaches and open spaces.
+We provide thousands of public school students from under-served communities with nature-based field trips and after-school programs.
+High school and college students receive stewardship training as part of paid internship programs, leading habitat restoration events that engage their communities and improve the quality of open space for people and wildlife.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Number